hasauino/notes/docs/C++/memory.md

+### Operator Chaining

+- Both the copy and move assignment operators return a reference to the object.
+This is needed to allow **operator chaining**.
+- Always check of self-assignment when overloading assignment operators.

 ### Moving an lvalue

 - When an rvalue reference is passed to the constructor, the move constructor will be the one called, but when an lvalue reference is passed, the copy constructor will be called instead.
 To force the compiler to choose the move constructor, `std::move()` can be used.